 This bill proposes to amend current statutes regarding sentencing for individuals convicted of a class 2 felony for child sex trafficking.
 Under the current law, a person convicted of this felony is sentenced to natural life imprisonment without the possibility of release.
-The bill updates this provision by specifying that such a sentence applies only if the offender was at least 18 years old at the time of the offense.
-This change aims to ensure that juveniles are not subjected to life sentences, thereby preserving their rights under the Eighth Amendment of the U.S. Constitution.
+The bill updates this by specifying that such a sentence only applies if the offender was at least 18 years old at the time of the offense.
+This change is intended to ensure that juveniles are not subjected to life sentences, thereby preserving their rights under the Eighth Amendment of the United States Constitution.

 House Engrossed Version: 13-720